Berkeley-Electroweak-Physics/Mu2e_Inelastic/README.md

 # Execution
 The script is executed by running ```Evaluate Notebook```.
 The user is prompted to enter the single-nucleon NRET low-energy constants (LECs) $\tilde{c}_i^\tau$, where $\tau$ denotes the isospin.
 The code expects the LECs to be dimensionless with respect to the weak scale, as defined in Eq.
 (17) of Ref.
 [2].
 The LECs are input one at a time in the format $\\{i, ~\tilde{c}_i^0, ~\tilde{c}_i^1\\}$.
 The user does not need to enter the values of all 16 NRET LECs.
 Once all non-zero values have been entered, the user can enter $\\{0, ~0, ~0\\}$ to proceed with the calculation.
 Any unspecified LECs are assumed to be zero.

+# Output
+Given the specified LECs, the code calculates the $\mu\rightarrow e$ conversion rate and branching ratio for each of the four transitions of interest.
+Each calculation is performed 3 times with each of the different shell-model interactions.
+The results are printed in the notebook.
+Then, the code uses the calculated branching ratios along with the elastic conversion-electron spectrum computed by the Mu2e collaboration to generate the expected conversion electron spectrum corresponding to the user-specified CLFV scenario.
+Separate spectra are produced for each transition, and the combined spectrum is calculated by combining these results.
+These 5 spectra are written to separate files in the folder  ```/Mu2e_Inelastic-main/Output/```

 # Citation
 If you use this software in your work, please cite: